-I love fresh flowers and used to buy a bunch every week at a little stand at the Metro to decorate my apartment when I lived in Downtown Bethesda.
+This is how I learned how to paint artificial flowers with acrylic paint.
+I have always loved fresh flowers and used to buy a bunch every week at a little stand at the Metro to decorate my apartment when I lived in Downtown Bethesda.
 I have been told that the longer you live in the DC area, the worse your allergies will become.
-Whether this is a documented fact or not, it seems to be the case with me.
-Now if I put fresh flowers in my house, I soon will get a sinus headache and the vase ends up in the garage.
-My alternative is displaying fabric flowers and I also incorporated them into many of my designs.
+Whether this is true or not, it seems to be the case with me.
+Now if I put fresh flowers in my house, I soon will get a sinus headache and the vase filled with flowers ends up in the garage.
+My solution is displaying fabric flowers and I also incorporated them into many of my designs.

-I didn’t have coral colored paint so I mixed some pink, orange and a drop of white paint on a paper plate to get my desired color.
+I didn’t have coral-colored paint so I mixed some pink, orange, and a drop of white paint on a paper plate to get my desired color.
 I had to keep playing with the amount of pink and white I needed to get the hue that I wanted.
 My first batch was way too orange.

 Step 1:Â Pull the fabric flowers off of the stem so they are easier to paint.
 Fabric flowers usually are easy to remove and reattach.
 Don’t remove them if they have to be cut off of the stem.

-Step 2: Lightly dip the paint brush in the paint so you don’t have much on the brush.
+Step 2: Lightly dip the paintbrush in the paint so you don’t have much on the brush.
 It is better to build the color gradually.

 Step 3:Â Begin painting the center of the flower.
 The inside of the flower should be the darkest and fade out towards the ends.

 Step 4: Fill a plastic cup with about 1/4 inch of water.
-Wet your paint brush and soften the color of the paint, blending it towards the end of each petal as shown above.
+Wet your paintbrush and soften the color of the paint, blending it towards the end of each petal as shown above.

 Step 5: Continue painting all of the flowers until you have finished your bouquet.
 Put the flowers back on the stem once they dry.